 When Columbus set sail to find a western route to Asia, Portuguese explorers had already shown how promising the eastern route might be.
 In 1488, Bartolomeu Dias rounded the Cape of Good Hope.
 Just a decade later, Vasco da Gama sailed to India.
 Over the course of the 16th century, Portugal established numerous ports on the coasts of Africa, India, China, and even Japan.

 Without competition from Spain's New World, Portugal would have dominated Europe's trade networks.
 While the Ottomans and Italians might have maintained their power in the Mediterranean, Portugal would have benefited from the wealth of Asian trade.
 Recently, Portuguese President Aníbal Cavaco Silva declared, "The routes that the Portuguese created to connect the continents and oceans are the foundation of the world we inhabit today."
-In the absense of Spanish competition, Portugal's dominance likely would have been even greater.
+In the absense of Spanish competition, Portugal's dominance likely would have been even greater.31159Was this likely?

 In the 100 years before Spanish contact, the Inca more than doubled the size of their empire.
 By building alliances with neighbors, the Inca created a strong, sophisticated empire on the Pacific coast of South America.

 However, Pizarro toppled the empire with the help of superior weapons and ruthless tactics.
 After capturing the Inca ruler Atahualpa and extracting a ransom worth more than $50 million today, Pizarro executed Atahualpa.
 Even before the Spaniards reached Inca territory, European diseases had swept through, weakening the empire.